ZjucomputZhang/FEM/README.md

 Finite Elements Method to solve the problems associated with materials.

 ## introduction
-This project is aimed to calculate the diplacement of the beam given force.
+This project is aimed to calculate the displacement of the beam given force.
 Established on the theory FEM.